6 min read · Design

 Quick Answers

-Yes, but the more colors, the harder to read intentional.
-Three works on craftsman with body, trim, and accent door; four typically only works on premium custom homes where the architecture supports it.
+You can, but every added color makes the scheme harder to read as intentional.
+Three works well on craftsman homes with a body, trim, and accent door; four typically only succeeds on premium custom homes whose architecture genuinely supports it.

-Arbitrary color line mid-elevation, competing tones with no relationship, or skinny trim that doesn't separate the tones cleanly.
+Three failures dominate: an arbitrary color line drawn mid-wall with no architectural seam, two competing tones that share no color relationship, and skinny trim that fails to separate the tones cleanly.

 Sources